-The provisions in relation to national security run alongside the current UK merger control regime such that both regimes need to be considered.
-However the Competition and Markets Authority no longer has a role in dealing with matters of national security, it is now all dealt with by the CDL- which is tasked with implementing these new requirements and will be the single point of contact for notifications and enquiries.
-Notifications and applications for clearance are made online and we can assist with this.
+The provisions in relation to national security run alongside the current UK merger control regime so both regimes need to be considered.
+However the Competition and Markets Authority no longer has a role in dealing with matters of national security, it is now all dealt with by the Secretary of State through a new Government unit - the Investment Security Unit - which is tasked with implementing these new requirements and will be the single point of contact for notifications and enquiries.
+Notifications and applications for clearance are being made online.